ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 * **Management Events**:  These are events that are generated when an API call changes the state of a Cloud resource.
 A resource might be an entire service instance or a resource managed internally by a service.
 A resource can be whatever the user experiences as a "thing" that they can create/update/delete, regardless of its internal implementation.
 For example, creating a policy for a user.

-* **Data Events**: These are events that are generated when an API call retrieves the data from a resource.
-There are an order-of-magnitude more data events than management events, so the user must opt in to start saving them. **NOTE: Data events are not currently supported in Activity Tracker, but will be in the future.**
+* **Data Events**: These are events that are generated when an API call reads or modifies a resource's data.
+Data events are stored with management events, but designated by the field: `dataEvent:true`.
+There are an order-of-magnitude more data events than management events, so the user must opt in to start saving them.
+Each service providing data events should offer the way to opt in for that service.
+In the future, opting in for all services may be centralized.

 ## What events to define